A brief history of the Academic Associates® Reading Program

 The First Test—A Student

 The first student Cliff tried his newly developed methodology on was Jacquie, a sixth grade girl who was struggling to read at third grade level.
-After only 28 hours of instruction, she completed the course and scored at eighth grade level on a standardized test.
+After only 28 hours of instruction, she completed the program and scored at eighth grade level on a standardized test.
 Her parents and teachers were amazed.
 Some called it a miracle.
 Others dismissed it as a fluke.
 It was neither.
 It was a simple matter of teaching Jacquie everything she needed to know about reading—plus one other factor.

 That other factor was crucial—the course also taught her to process reading in the correct part of her brain.
 Conventional methods—and most phonics methods—try to teach reading to a part of the brain that can’t possibly learn to read.
 The brain becomes confused, and students are frustrated.